What Does a Therapist Actually Do?

 What Is the Role of a Therapist?

-At its core, a therapist’s role is to create a safe, supportive space where you can explore your thoughts, feelings, and life experiences without judgment.
+A therapist’s role isn’t to “fix” you or offer generic advice.
+Instead, therapists create a safe, supportive space where you can explore your thoughts, feelings, and internal experiences without judgment.

 What Happens in a Therapy Session?

-Generally, your first session involves a collaborative intake—your therapist will ask about your history, current challenges, and what you hope to get out of therapy.
-Together, you’ll establish a pace and structure that feels safe and manageable.
+Your first session usually involves a collaborative intake.
+Your therapist may ask about your background, current challenges, goals, and anything you hope to get out of therapy.
+This session helps build rapport and safety.

-How Therapy Can Help With Anxiety, Trauma, and More
+How Therapy Helps with Anxiety, Trauma, and Emotional Pain

 • Manage overwhelming anxiety or panic